Sharpiro/tiny-wine/readme.md

 ## Limitations

-- Only works for toy programs created with this repository
+- Only works for toy programs created with MinGW in this repository
 - No recursive dependencies
 - `malloc` leaks memory
+- loaders use a lot of memory and don't release it
 - Import Address Table is limited to 512 entries

 ## Prerequisites